RobJacobson/ws-dottie/docs/overview/guides/error-handling.md

           throw error;
         }

-        // If this is the last attempt, throw the error if (attempt === this.maxRetries) {
+        // If this is last attempt, throw error if (attempt === this.maxRetries) {
           throw error;
         }